Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Unfolded Successive Pseudo-Concave Approximation (USCA) Framework

 where $\phi$ is a Huber loss and $\bbp_\opt$ is a pre-specified optimal power allocation for channel $\bbH$ and power constraint $P_m$.
 Nevertheless, it must be stressed that the training of USCA does not necessarily require supervision since we have the option of not incorporating the supervised loss in~\eqref{eq:sup_loss}.
 In fact, global optimal allocations can be hard to acquire, as we emphasized in Section~\ref{sec:system}.
 That being the case, we identify USCA as an unsupervised method since the access to optimal power allocations $\bbp_\opt$ is optional rather than essential.

 To sum up, we propose the following overall loss function as the weighted sum of all the aforementioned terms [cf. \eqref{eq:lossu}, \eqref{eq:mono}, and~\eqref{eq:sup_loss}]

-where $\eta_m$ and $\eta_s$ (default: 0) are configured to balance the main loss with regularization and supervision, respectively.
+where $\eta_m$ and $\eta_s$ (default: 0) are configured to balance the main loss with {monotonicity} and supervision, respectively.
 Leveraging the fact that $\ccalL(\bm{\Theta})$ in~\eqref{eq:loss} is differentiable with respect to $\bm{\Theta}$, we seek to minimize the loss via SGD.
-Additional details on the training strategy are provided next.
+Additional details on the training strategy are provided next.\looseness=-1

 {\bf Training strategy.} In order to stabilize training, especially for deeper USCA architectures (larger number of blocks $T$), we use a progressive training strategy to enhance our end-to-end learning process.
-Similar strategies are widely used in the deep unfolding literature~\cite{wu2019sparse, chen2018theoretical}.
-In principle, the idea is to train the blocks one-by-one while decaying the learning rate by depth.
-More precisely, we first train the parameters of the $t=1$ block (in our case, the embedding block as well).
-We then freeze the trained parameters and train the next $t=2$ block.
-After this, we fine-tune all parameters within the trained blocks.
-Subsequently, all previous blocks are fixed and we proceed to add the $t=3$ block into the training procedure, and so on.
-As training progresses to deeper blocks, learning rates of shallower blocks are exponentially decayed to prevent their parameters from varying too wildly.
+Similar strategies are widely used for {both sequential and recurrent models in the deep unfolding literature~\cite{wu2019sparse, chen2018theoretical,vu2020progressive}. } In principle, the idea is to train the blocks one-by-one while decaying the learning rate by depth. {General steps are illustrated in Fig.~\ref{fig:prog_train}.
+Although we prefer to use recurrent USCA, we first describe the more sophisticated sequential training strategy for USCA-NS, which can easily be reduced to the recurrent strategy. }